Irish Gap Year Covid-19 Travel Requirements and Safety Protocols: Updated January 2022

 Has Irish Gap Year run programs during the Covid-19 pandemic?

-Yes, Irish Gap Year has successfully hosted over 65 gap year students, completing five cohorts of our Adventure & Leadership and Irish Arts & Culture programs since the Spring of 2020.
-The programs ran from the beginning of September 2020 to the end of November 2020 for 12 weeks and this spring from early March to mid-May 2021.
+Yes, Irish Gap Year has successfully hosted over 100 gap year students on our Adventure & Leadership and Irish Arts & Culture programs since the Spring of 2020.

 In December 2020, Irish Gap Year was awarded the Gap Year Association’s award for ‘Innovation in Gap Year Programming’ for our successful programming during Covid-19.